apache/pulsar/site2/docs/admin-api-clusters.md

 >
 > - For the latest and complete information about `pulsar-admin`, including commands, flags, descriptions, and more, see [pulsar-admin doc](https://pulsar.apache.org/tools/pulsar-admin/).
 >
-> - For the latest and complete information about `REST API`, including parameters, responses, samples, and more, see [here]{@inject: rest:REST:/}.
+> - For the latest and complete information about `REST API`, including parameters, responses, samples, and more, see [REST API doc]{@inject: rest:REST:/}.
 >
-> - For the latest and complete information about `Java admin API`, including classes, methods, descriptions, and more, see [here](https://pulsar.apache.org/api/admin/).
+> - For the latest and complete information about `Java admin API`, including classes, methods, descriptions, and more, see [Java admin API doc](https://pulsar.apache.org/api/admin/).

 Pulsar clusters consist of one or more Pulsar [brokers](reference-terminology.md#broker), one or more [BookKeeper](reference-terminology.md#bookkeeper) servers (aka [bookies](reference-terminology.md#bookie)), and a [ZooKeeper](https://zookeeper.apache.org) cluster that provides configuration and coordination management.